 - Memory and learning

 The first step to managing pediatric epilepsy is accurate diagnosis.
 As part of your initial evaluation, our care team will perform a physical evaluation and obtain a complete medical history, including information about the seizures your child has experienced.

 Diagnostic tests will help us formalize a diagnosis, often including some of the following:

 - Blood tests, including routine labs and sometimes genetic or metabolic testing

 - Lumbar puncture (spinal tap) if there is a chance of infection or to rule out other problems

 Our state-of-the-art pediatric EEG lab provides EEG testing for infants, children and adolescents.
-For our outpatients, we offer routine EEG studies (usually lasting less than one hour), short-term (six-hour) studies and ambulatory EEG monitoring (in the home) for pediatric patients.
+We offer routine EEG studies (usually lasting an hour or less), short-term (six-hour) studies, ambulatory (in-home) EEG monitoring and inpatient long-term video EEG monitoring.
+For more information on what to expect and how to prepare for these tests, please review the following documents: